 Richard Little, the founder of Littleton, commissioned one of Denver's top architects, Robert S. Roeschlaub, to design a new home in 1884.
 The Littles were among the most prominent residents in the community's earliest years.
 A civil engineer by trade, Little worked on the Capitol Hydraulic Company Ditch (Denver's City Ditch), was a co-founder of the Rough and Ready Mill and elect to the territorial legislature in 1873.
 Richard Little platted the town in 1872 on his land.

-The house is construct of square rough cut, Castle Rock pink rhyolite, laid in irregular courses.
+The house, located at 5777 S. Rapp St. in Littleton, is constructed of square rough cut, Castle Rock pink rhyolite, laid in irregular courses.
 This is one of the most extensively used quarried building materials in the Front Range area.
 The house is in the English/Norman Cottage style with a complex roof structure and overlapping front façade gables.
 The northern front gable features a round window.
 The City Attorney, William Caley and his wife later owned the house.
 Caley operated a grocery store on Main Street as well.
 After his death in a mining accident in 1918, the house fell into decline and become known as the local haunted house.

 |Richard and Angeline Little's home, 2015.
 Photo by Amelia Martinez.|